quon-titative-biology/examples/scAlign_paired_alignment/scAlign_kowalcyzk_et_al.md

 ```

 ## Initial check of unaligned data
-Let us first check the overlap of our dataset before performing integration.
+First, lets check the overlap of the old and young mouse cells before performing integration.

 ```R
 ## Combine our Seurat objects